 Truth: You ask certain people about their investment and you are told they are in investing in SIP.
 Well SIP in itself is not an investment it’s just one of the methods of investment wherein you can invest a fixed sum for a pre-defined period in selected mutual fund schemes.
 The actual investment is the mutual fund scheme you are investing in.
 Also there is NO SIP fund.
 Some think that mutual funds have different version of funds – one for SIP and other for lump sum!

 Myth 2: SIP is Safe – It would always give positive returns in the long run

 Truth: Nothing can be farther from truth.
 Most projections show positive results over long run as they always assume a fixed percentage return.
 Unfortunately this is not how stock markets behave.
 There returns can be as extreme as getting halved in a year to doubling or may be give absolute 0 return in a year.
 So in case you calculate SIP returns in year the market has crashed you may have negative returns even in long term (and so would lump sum investment).
 Also if the returns are always positive lump-sum investment would give higher returns than SIP.

 Truth: There is No best way to invest.
-SIP is suited for people with regular income like salaried while lump sum investment is more suited for irregular income like self-employed or when you get lumpsum money.
-Also its always good idea to top-up SIP at times when market valuations are low.
+SIP is suited for people with regular income like salaried while lump sum investment is more suited for irregular income like self-employed or when you get lump sum money.
+Also its always good idea to top-up SIP or invest lump sum at times when market valuations are low.